saashqdev/saashq_docker/docs/single-server-example.md

 ### Single Server Example

 In this use case we have a single server with a static IP attached to it.
-It can be used in scenarios where one powerful VM has multiple benches and applications or one entry level VM with single site.
-For single bench, single site setup follow only up to the point where first bench and first site is added.
+It can be used in scenarios where one powerful VM has multiple wrenches and applications or one entry level VM with single site.
+For single wrench, single site setup follow only up to the point where first wrench and first site is added.
 If you choose this setup you can only scale vertically.
 If you need to scale horizontally you'll need to backup the sites and restore them on to cluster setup.

 We will setup the following: